DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/label/displayFormat.md

 Use the parameters of the **label.customizeText** function as placeholders in the **displayFormat** property value.

-The example below illustrates how to customize label texts for all and individual series:
+The example below illustrates how to customize label text for all series and individual series:

 ![DevExtreme Charts - Format label text](/images/ChartJS/label-display-format.png)